dahead/sway-config/README.md

 # sway-stuff
-Some configuration files for getting swaywm to work without the whole xorg-server.
+My personal configuration files for getting swaywm to work without xorg-server under archlinux.
+My setup uses a laptop with a dockingstation and one external display (Clamshell Mode).

 ### Installation
 The only necessary files are sway's config file (`.config/sway/config`) and the environment adjustments in `/etc/environment`.